ahoward/ro/README.md

 - add a build step to build the js api and deploy it via gh-pages
 - consume that 'static cms api' via fetch

-free, image ready, headless CMS
+*free*, image ready, headless CMS.  yep.

 ... 🤯🤯🤯